amsalimsema/chatBot/readme.md

 # Ai chatbot
-#NOTE: OpenAI tokens are exhausted so you will get an error when you press enter (For the live link).
+#NOTE: OpenAI tokens are exhausted so the backend is down, You will get an error when you press enter from the frontend to send your message.
 Ai chatbot consuming the OPENAI API and Express Server.
 It's entirely built using Vanilla JS and HTML